 Driving Energy Independence

 Blended in 97% of gasoline today, all across the country, ethanol is driving energy independence.
-In 2015, ethanol displaced gasoline refined from 527 million barrels of crude oil, slightly more than the amount of oil imported annually from Saudi Arabia.
+In 2016, ethanol displaced gasoline refined from 540 million barrels of crude oil.

 Clean Fuel for a Cleaner Planet